Athletics at the 1976 Summer Olympics – Men's high jump

-The men's high jump at the 1976 Summer Olympics took place on July 30 & 31.
+The men's high jump at the 1976 Summer Olympics took place on July 30 and 31 at the Olympic Stadium in Montreal, Canada.
 Thirty-seven athletes from 23 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Jacek Wszoła of Poland, breaking the US/USSR hold on the men's high jump title (no nation other than those two had won since 1948).
 It was Poland's first medal in the event.
 Greg Joy's silver was Canada's first medal in the event since 1932.
 Dwight Stones won his second consecutive bronze medal, becoming the third man to win multiple medals in the high jump and keeping the United States' streak of podium appearances (all 18 editions of the Olympic men's high jump) alive one final time.
 The Soviet streak of five Games with podium appearances in the event ended.

 Background

 This was the 18th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1972 Games were bronze medalist Dwight Stones of the United States and sixth-place finisher István Major of Hungary; the defending champion, Soviet Jüri Tarmak, had retired.
-Stones was now the best jumper in the world, having broken the world record twice since the last Games.
+Stones was now the best jumper in the world, having broken the world record twice since the previous Games.
 Jesper Tørring of Denmark, the 1974 European champion, was also competing.

 Bermuda, Cuba, Nicaragua, and Saudi Arabia each made their debut in the event.
 The United States appeared for the 18th time, having competed at each edition of the Olympic men's high jump to that point.